The Acupuncture Society (“the Society”) accepts no liability for the costs of the complainant or the practitioner in any case.

 4. Consideration of consensual resolution, without a hearing, of a complaint referred to a Panel by the Case Examiners, where appropriate

 Practitioners must immediately report any complaints or criminal convictions made against them to the Society and must also inform the insurance company covering their professional practice.

 Disciplinary committee powers

-The committee may issue a formal warning to a member practitioner of its intention to investigate a complaint made against him/her and/or may suspend the practitioner from membership of The Acupuncture Society pending an investigation
+The committee may issue a formal warning to a member practitioner of its intention to investigate a complaint made against him/her and/or may suspend the practitioner from membership of The Acupuncture Society pending an investigation when deemed appropriate.

 The Registrar of The Acupuncture Society will remove any practitioner from the membership register who is found to have seriously contravened the Society’s Code of Ethics, Rules and Regulations.
-All members have a right of appeal to the appeal panel of The Acupuncture Society within 28 days of the date of it’s decision being advised to the member practitioner complained of.
+All members have a right of appeal to the appeal panel of The Acupuncture Society within 28 days of the date of its decision being advised to the member practitioner complained of.